 An increasing number of organic products are sold in Denmark.
-Proportionally, the organic market in Denmark is the biggest in the world, with organic food making up 9.6 percent of the total retail food market in 2016.
+Proportionally, the organic market in Denmark is the biggest in the world, with organic food making up roughly 12 percent of the total retail food market in 2018.

 The Danes prefer organic dairy products, eggs, oatmeal, wheat flour, carrots and bananas.
 One in three litres of milk bought by Danish consumers is organic and every other litre of milk consumed by pupils in Danish schools carries the red organic label.
 The production of organic eggs accounts for 25 percent of total egg production.
-Also consumers’ appetite for organic fruit and vegetables has grown; in 2016 organic vegetables have a share of 18 percent and organic fruit of 17 percent of the total consumption.
-The market share of organic pork and chicken, however, remains relatively low but is growing.
+Also consumers’ appetite for organic fruit and vegetables has grown.

 Import and export